Schnippsche/solarreader/README.md

 - SDM630 smart meter
 - Goodwe inverter
 - Phocos inverter
+- Hichi IR Reader for eHZ Energiemeter and other compatible
 - many more planned and in progress...
 Feel free to contribute and share it with the community!

 ### Using the precompiled binaries